tunmsk/nextgen-facebook/readme.txt

 	* None
 * *Improvements*
 	* Added support for Schema Organization types that are also Schema Local Business types.
-	* Added checkbox options for the SSO Schema, Img, and Desc columns for the Media Library Item List (Pro version).
+	* Added checkbox options for the NGFB Schema, Img, and Desc columns for the Media Library Item List (Pro version).
-	* Improved the layout of SSO Schema, Img, and Desc column checkbox options on the Advanced settings page.
+	* Improved the layout of NGFB Schema, Img, and Desc column checkbox options on the Advanced settings page.
 * *Bugfixes*
 	* Fixed the missing 'opens' and 'closes' properties for https://schema.org/OpeningHoursSpecification.
 	* Fixed / improved the jQuery datepicker class search to avoid possible conflicts.